wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 **[A.2.3.q1.2]** Say we run this workflow on a 1-core computer where the core speed is 100 GFlop/sec and the disk has read/write bandwidth at 100 MB/sec.
 What is the workflow execution time?
 <p></p>

-**[A.2.3.q1.3]** Say now this computer has 2 cores, and the workflow execution strategy is to, whenever there is a choice, to start the task with the **highest work**,  what is the execution time?
+**[A.2.3.q1.3]** Say now this computer has 2 cores, and the workflow execution strategy is, whenever there is a choice, to start the task with the **highest work**.
+What is the execution time?
 What is the parallel efficiency?
 <p></p>

 **[A.2.3.q1.4]** Would the result be different if we instead picked the tasks with the **lowest work** first?
 <p></p>

-**[A.2.3.q1.5]** Say we now add 4 cores, explain why there is no way to get the parallel efficiency above 60% even if the disk can be upgraded at will.
+**[A.2.3.q1.5]** Say we now have 4 cores.
+Explain why there is no way to get the parallel efficiency above 60% even if the disk can be upgraded at will.
 <p></p>